 Holiday Fest in Frederiksted joins community and culture for a fun, family event.
 Sponsored by the VI Port Authority and the Frederiksted Economic Development Association, Holiday Fest includes live music, cultural dancers, steel pan orchestra performances, mocko jumbies, local majorettes, and arts and crafts vendors.
 This is kid friendly event which also features a Christmas tree lighting, visits with Santa Claus, and face painting for the kids.

 Galas, benefits and fundraisers, oh my!
 With Christmas being a time for giving, there are also a number of wonderful charities and organizations here on St. Croix that host galas, benefits, and fundraisers in December.
 Holiday Hope is a benefit hosted by the St. Croix Hotel & Tourism Association and the St. Croix Chamber of Commerce to raise funds for the Boys & Girls Club of the Virgin Islands, CASA of the Virgin Islands, and the Richard Patrick Henry Scholarship Foundation.
 Holiday Hope features both a live and a silent auction, as well as complimentary hors d’oeuvers and live entertainment.
 The elegant Gala in the Garden is held at St. George Village Botanical Garden to benefit the Garden’s education programs.
 Gala in the Garden includes a delicious holiday meal and a live auction.
-If you prefer something more casual, The Blue Mutt holds a Holiday Cookie Sale each year at the December Art Thursday to raise money for the St. Croix Animal Welfare Center.
+If you prefer something more casual, there is a Holiday Cookie Sale each year at the December Art Thursday to raise money for the St. Croix Animal Welfare Center.
 You can donate by shopping the bake sale, providing three dozen cookies to be sold at the event, or you can volunteer your time to decorate, box cookies, or help out at the cookie sale.

-Crucian Christmas Carnival events happen island wide all through December and into January, culminating with the Children and Adult Parades held the Friday and Saturday following Three Kings Day respectively.
-Carnival kicks-off with the opening of of the main Carnival Village in Frederiksted, and is followed by a series of cultural nights, soca competitions, pageantry, fairs, j’ouvert and more!
+Crucian Christmas Festival (Carnival) events happen island wide all through December and into January, culminating with the Children and Adult Parades held the Friday and Saturday following Three Kings Day respectively.
+Carnival kicks-off with the opening of the main Festival Village in Frederiksted, and is followed by a series of cultural nights, soca competitions, pageantry, fairs, j’ouvert and more!
 The highlights of Carnival each year are the colorful Children and Adult Parades.
 As you stand along the parade route you are treated to the sight of troupes clad in vibrantly colored costumes dancing through the streets, along with themed parade floats, mocko jumbies, fire dancers and more.
 You will hear the sounds and feel the rhythms of steel pan orchestras, DJs and live musicians, and before you know it you will be dancing along.

 Here on St. Croix, Christmas time provides the best of everything you could ask for this time of year.
 Not only do you get to enjoy warm weather and Caribbean beaches instead of snow, but you also get to see the island’s community come together and truly celebrate the Christmas season.
 Crucian Christmas time reminds us to: appreciate the time we have with family and friends; give what we can to local charities and organizations; support local businesses and artisans; and, get out and enjoy the island paradise we call home.
 From all of us here at GoToStCroix.com, we wish you and your loved ones a safe and happy holiday season!